7 ePCR documentation tips for EMS professionals

 4. Use the body diagram to annotate injury locations, previous injuries, and medical devices (like ostomy site, pacemaker location, central line port, feeding tube, medication patch, or urinary catheter).
 You can also mark the location successful and unsuccessful IV sites.

 5. Use a medical documentation technique like SOAP or R-CHART for the patient care narrative.

 6. Spell check and re-read the narrative before submitting.

-7. Always review any hand-written notes one final time before synchronizing the ePCR with the data server.
+7. Always review any hand-written notes you made during the patient encounter one final time before synchronizing the ePCR with the data server.